georgeerol/RoboticPerception/README.md

 ## Object Recognition
 Object Recognition is a central theme in computer vision and perception for robotics.
 When we view a scene with our eyes, we are constantly performing the task of object recognition for the world we see before us.
-With sensors, a robot can perceive the world around it in therms of depth, color etc.Therefore a robot can recognize objects in its surroundings, just like we do.
+With sensors, a robot can perceive the world around it in terms of depth, color etc. Therefore a robot can recognize objects in its surroundings, just like we do.

 In any given image or a 3D point cloud, we might find a variety of objects of differing shapes and sizes.
-In many robotic application there will be a particular object that we are looking for in the scene, similar to the amazon project.
-This object of interest might be at any distance any orientation and it might even be obscured by other objects in the scene. so the question is how can we reliably locate what we are looking for in our field of view, regardless of its position or orientation?
+In many robotic application, there will be a particular object that we are looking for in the scene, similar to the [Amazon Robotics Challenge](https://www.amazonrobotics.com/#/roboticschallenge/results.
+This object of interest might be at any distance any orientation, and it might even be obscured by other objects in the scene.
+Therefore, the question is how can we reliably locate what we are looking for in our field of view, regardless of its position or orientation?

 The goal is to find the features that best describe the object we are looking for.
 The better the  description of the object we are looking for, the more likely the algorithm is to find it.
-Which is to say the better we can characterize the feature that uniquely differentiate our target from other objects in the scene, the more robost our object recognition algorithm will be.
+Which is to say the better we can characterize the feature that uniquely differentiate our target from other objects in the scene, the more robust  our object recognition algorithm will be.

 ### Features
 With a feature set in hand, we can train a classifier to recognize the object that we are searching for in our point cloud.

-Having prior knowledge of thing like where we expect to find our object of interest can help us zero in on the areas of the point cloud containing our object.
+Having prior knowledge of things  like where we expect to find our object of interest can help us zero in on the areas of the point cloud containing our object.

 ![ZeroInOnTheAreasOfInterest.JPG](https://github.com/fouliex/RoboticPerception/blob/master/pr2_robot/misc/ZeroInOnTheAreasOfInterest.JPG)